 If the employee has an accident resulting in an injury to either both arms or both legs the disability is calculated using the whole body disability formula under the new law.

-Work Disability Under the New 2011 Law
+Work Disability after 2011 Changes to the Law

 Permanent partial general disability is a percent of functional body impairment which is calculated using the 4th edition of the AMA guides to the evaluation of permanent impairment.
 In certain situations the employee may be entitled to more than this functional or body disability.
 You may be entitled to what is called a work disability.